TakeJoshyy/Murphmon/readme.md

 # Settings

 Randomize the game.

 All Pokémon, movesets, and items are randomized, with Trainer Pokémon & Wild Pokémon levels increased by 50%.

 All Pokemon must have Fluctuating Growth Rates.

 All opponents must have Smart AI(requires patch or SmartAI randomizer).

 All opponents must have sensible and consumable held items.

 All move tutors, TMs, and items must be randomized.

 Static Pokémon MUST NOT have level increase.

-No "Make Evolutions Easier".
+`No "Make Evolutions Easier".`

 Forced Fully Evolved at Level 30.

 All Boss trainers must have 6 Pokemon.

-Ensure you set your battle style to “Shift” in game for Pewter Gym fights for best value.
-Return battle style to “Set” after Brock fight to avoid accidental illegal swapping.
+**Note:** Ensure you set your battle style to “Shift” in game for Pewter Gym fights for best value.

-Settings String:
+**Note:** Return battle style to “Set” after Brock fight to avoid accidental illegal swapping.

 # FRLG Murphmon Settings String